chumicat/homebrew-lara/README.md

 # ===== LARA GENERAL COMMAND ===== #
-lara list                     # List all command lara domain:lara              # List all domain lara status                   # Check HEAD lara version                  # Show script version
+lara list                     # List all command lara domain:purelist          # List all domain purely lara domain:purelist <needle> # List all domain purely and matched needle lara status                   # Check HEAD lara version                  # Show script version

 # ===== PROJECT CONTROL COMMAND ===== #
-lara new <domain> [-dg]       # New a laravel project and switch on it lara switch <domain>          # Switch HEAD to project lara run <user> <command>     # Run command in workspace
+lara domain:list              # List all domain with message and color lara new <domain> [-dg]       # New a laravel project and switch on it lara switch <domain>          # Switch HEAD to project lara run <user> <command>     # Run command in workspace